 Wines high in sugar aren’t just bad for those watching their sugar intake.
 High-sugar wines are also usually higher in calories, which can cause weight gain over time and bust a diet quickly.

-Dessert wines and sweet wines are the most obvious culprits for wines with high levels of sugar content, but some zinfandels and grenache varietals also pack quite a bit of residual sugar.
+Dessert wines and sweet wines are the most obvious culprits for wines with high sugar content, but some zinfandels and grenache varietals also pack quite a bit of residual sugar.

 Which wine has the least amount of sugar?
 Wines that have the least amount of sugar are dry reds, dry whites, and low-sugar champagne or sparkling wines.